-1. What is the name of the person certifying the declaration for your State?
-Robert L. Quinn

-2. What is this person's title?
-Commissioner of the NH Department of Safety

-3. Who is your Governor's highway safety representative?
-Robert L. Quinn

-4. What is this person's title?
-Commissioner of the NH Department of Safety
+- 1. What is the name of the person certifying the declaration for your State?
+Robert L. Quinn - 2.
+What is this person's title?
+Commissioner- NH Department of Safety - 3.
+Who is your Governor's highway safety representative?
+Robert L. Quinn - 4.
+What is this person's title?
+Commissioner- NH Department of Safety

-The State affirmatively accepts the State certification declaration written below by selecting 'yes'.
+ine a State amrinatively accepts the State certification declaration written below by selecting 'yes'.

 Yes

+Yes, uploaded certification document